 Approaches to the design of neural regulators

-This project contains the accompanying materials for the third part of the webinar, the rest you can study in the community at the links above.
+This project contains the accompanying materials for the third part of the webinar, and you can study the rest in the community using the links above.

-This is the basic model in which we will be replacing the regulator.
+This is the main model in which we will replace the regulator.

-The first thing we will do is to set up an adaptive PID controller whose coefficients go through the following update procedure with each time step:
+First of all, we will set up an adaptive PID controller, the coefficients of which go through the following update procedure with each time step.:

 if abs(e) > c.thr